Last updated: August 2026

 3. Netgear Nighthawk CM3000: Best for Fast Uploads

-The Netgear Nighthawk CM3000 is built for households that upload as much as they download: content creators, remote workers on constant video calls, and anyone backing up large files to the cloud.
+The CM3000 is built for households that upload as much as they download: content creators, remote workers on constant video calls, anyone pushing large backups to the cloud.
 It supports both mid-split and high-split configurations, handles download plans up to 2.5 Gbps, and includes a 2.5 Gigabit port.
 It costs more than most modems here, but nothing on this list is better prepared for the upload upgrades Xfinity and Cox are rolling out.

 4. Hitron CODA56: Best Value